Jeffrey Gundlach: Negative on the US Dollar

 On 11 November 2020, Gundlach remarked in an interview with Real Vision that he "was previously positive on the US dollar for six to seven years until he turned negative on the US dollar since January 2017."
 He was quoted on CNBC, that the "dollar is doomed" and "ultimately, the size of our deficits – both trade deficits which has exploded post-pandemic and the budget deficit, which is obviously, completely off the charts – suggest that in the intermediate term — I don’t really think this year, exactly, but in the intermediate term — the dollar is going to fall pretty substantially."
 He further re-affirms this by stating "In the long term, I think the dollar .... [is] doomed."

+Following the Federal Reserve's September 2026 decision to raise its benchmark interest rate by 0.25 percentage point, Gundlach said he would have preferred a 0.50 percentage point increase.
+He also expressed concern that the U.S. inflation problem was not being fully accounted for.

 Personal life

 He was married to Nancy Draper, a bassist in his former band, "Radical Flat" (previously known as "The Greens), who filed for divorce from Gundlach in 2010 after being married for more than 20 years.
 He currently lives in Los Angeles, California.